Smarter Balanced Field Test Questions and AnswersQuestions and answers about the Smarter Balanced Field Test that will be administered in spring 2014.

 AB 484 requires all California LEAs to participate in the FT.
 Student participation requirements are as follows:

-- Grades 3-8: All students are expected to participate.
+- Grades three through eight: All students are expected to participate.

-- Grades 9-10: Only students selected for the scientific sample are expected to participate.
+- Grades nine and ten: Only students selected for the scientific sample are expected to participate.

-The only students exempt from participating in the Smarter Balanced FT are students who will take the California Alternate Performance Assessment (CAPA) and, for the English-language arts (ELA) FT only, English learners who have attended school in the United States for less than 12 months.
+The only students exempt from participating in the Smarter Balanced FT are students who will take the California Alternate Performance Assessment (CAPA) and, for the English language arts/literacy (ELA) FT only, English learners who have attended school in the United States for less than 12 months.

 - What are the benefits of participating in the spring 2014 FT?